drewclifton/cwcli/README.md

 ### Site Folder Layout

-After pulling or running quick/init, each site lives under `./sites/<slug>` and contains:
+After pulling or running quick/init, each site lives under your current directory as `./<slug>` and contains:

 - `wp/`: WordPress files (`public_html` from Cloudways).
 - `.cw/`: CLI artifacts like `db.sql[.gz]`, `nginx.conf`, `meta.json`, temp files.
 - `docker-compose.yml`: Nginx + PHP-FPM + MariaDB + WP-CLI setup.
 - `.env`: Values like `WP_PORT`, `SITE_SLUG`, `DB_NAME`.

 You can run all `cwl` commands from anywhere using a positional site argument.
-If you pass a bare name, it resolves to `./sites/<name>`.
+If you pass a bare name, it resolves to `./<name>` under your current directory (or under `CWL_SITES_ROOT` if set).
 You can also pass an explicit path.
 The legacy `--dir` still works but is deprecated.

 Sites root:
-- Default is `./sites` relative to your current working directory.
+- Default is your current working directory.
 - Override with `CWL_SITES_ROOT`:

 ```sh